SyncfusionExamples/ej2-filemanager-node-filesystem/README.md

 ```

-* Now, run the below command line to check the Node API service in local and will be started in `http://localhost:8090/`.
-By default the nodeJS directory service is configured with `C:/Users`.
+* Now, run the following command line to check the Node API service in local and will be started in `http://localhost:8090/`.
+By default, the nodeJS directory service is configured with `C:/Users`.

 ### To configure the directory

-* To change the directory use flag `-d` like this `-d D:/Projects`
+* To change the directory, use flag `-d` like this `-d D:/Projects`

 ### To configure the port

-* To change the port use like this `set PORT=3000`
+* To change the port, use like this `set PORT=3000`

 For example: